bosinupebi/Data-Science/README.md

 # Data-Science
-This repository shows the data science projects I work on
+This repository shows the various data science projects I work on